The first and most obvious question we receive from people interested in solar energy is: How much do solar panels cost?

 - Reduced monthly electric bills

-- Protection from rising energy rates and independence from your utility company
+- Protection from rising energy rates and independence from your utility company - You're in control

 - The 30% federal tax credit can be used to recover taxes from the prior three years and also carried forward 22 years for businesses and 12 years for homeowners